 - 7.1.
 Students must know where their medicines are kept and be able to access them immediately.
 If relevant, they must know who holds the key to a locked storage facility.
 However, it is important that medicine is only available to those for whom it has been prescribed. - 7.2.
 Sixth Form students are typically deemed competent to carry their own medicines and to store a reasonable quantity of their own prescription medicine in their boarding room, at the discretion of the Head of Boarding.
-Please also refer to the boarding section in this policy for further information. - 7.3.
+Please also refer to the boarding section in this policy for further information.

+- 7.3.
 Senior School students may carry a reasonable quantity of their own prescription medicine with parental consent, where appropriate, but must not allow other students to have access to them.
 Senior School boarding students are typically deemed competent to store a reasonable quantity of their own prescription medicine in their boarding room, at the discretion of the Head of Boarding.
 Please also refer to the boarding section in this policy for further information. - 7.4.
-Pupils at Shaftesbury Road, Salisbury Villas, Madingley, Rosedale House and Dame Bradbury's may not carry their own medicines.
+The starting position is that students will not be permitted to carry or self-administer their own controlled drugs (CDs) as CDs are subject to additional measures and may present a risk to the Foundation community.
+However, consideration will be given to students who are prescribed drugs listed in Schedule 3 and Schedule 4 of the Misuse of Drugs Act 1971, as they are subject to fewer requirements.
+Please refer to the boarding section in this policy for further information. - 7.5.
+Pupils at Shaftesbury Road, Salisbury Villas, Madingley, the Junior School Fitzwilliam Building and Dame Bradbury's may not carry their own medicines.
 After discussion with parents, pupils who are competent are encouraged to take responsibility for managing their own medicines and procedures.
 This may require an appropriate level of supervision.